zywang0701/SIHR/README.md

 ## Getting Started

 The package consists of 5 main functions in one or two samples regime, with different low-dimensional objectives, respectively.
+Having fitted the model, it allows for two methods to report the result.

 <div class="figure" style="text-align: center" align="center">